SyncopatedStudio/.github/profile/README.md

 # :musical_score:	Syncopated Linux

-a Linux distribution intended for Audio Engineering and Open Music[^1] production within an collective studio ecosystem.
+A Linux distribution for Audio Engineering and Open Music production within an collective studio ecosystem. [^1]

-Syncopated is a fork of [ArchLabs](https://archlabslinux.com) which adds to it a selection of some reasonably interesting FOSS applications intended for Musicians, Composers, Audio Engineers and Tinkerers alike.
+Syncopated is a fork of [ArchLabs](https://archlabslinux.com) that adds to it a selection of well designed and reasonably interesting FOSS applications intended for Musicians, Composers, Audio Engineers and Tinkerers alike.